TabSTAR: A Tabular Foundation Model for Tabular Data with Text Fields: Experiments

-\paragraph{Experimental Setup} Each of the 50 datasets in the benchmarks is evaluated with 10 random train-test splits (90\% training, 10\% testing), resulting in 500 runs per model.
-While 30 of the datasets have more than 10,000 examples, the evaluated TFMs have strict limitations.
-TabPFN-v2 employs ICL and thus receives as input at most 10,000 examples.
-Although CARTE imposes no size cap,\footnote{In their own paper, CARTE was evaluated only over up to 2,048 examples, without scaling guarantees.} it suffers from inefficiency and no preset configuration, requiring six learning-rate trials and totalling 6,000 slow GPU runs.
-Because of these important limitations, we consider two experiment conditions: (1) \textbf{10K}: Each model is trained\footnote{While TabPFN-v2 isn't technically trained, we adopt this term for conciseness.} over at most 10,000 training examples, and (2) \textbf{Unlimited}: We add TabSTAR-Unlimit, CatBoost-Tuned-Unlimit, and XGBoost-Tuned-Unlimit and evaluate them on the full version of the 30 datasets,\footnote{We technically cap the amount of examples to 100,000 for computational efficiency.} while retaining 10K baselines as weaker reference points.
-We exclude the untuned GBDTs and keep the same number of models as in the 10K condition.
+\paragraph{Experimental Setup} Each of the 50 datasets in the benchmark is evaluated with 10 random train-test splits (90\% training, 10\% testing), resulting in 500 runs per model.
+While 30 of the datasets have more than 10,000 examples, most TFMs can't effectively scale beyond it: TabPFN-v2, for example, employs ICL and thus receives as input at most 10,000 examples.
+While CARTE imposes no strict size cap, its tuning is slow, inefficient, and impractical for larger datasets.\footnote{In their own paper, CARTE was evaluated only over up to 2,048 examples, without scaling guarantees.} Because of these important limitations, we consider two experiment conditions: (1) \textbf{10K}: Each model is trained\footnote{While ICL-based TFMs aren't technically trained, we adopt this term for conciseness.} over at most 10,000 training examples, and (2) \textbf{Unlimited}: We evaluate TabSTAR and the most competitive, scalable baselines on the full version of the 30 datasets.\footnote{We technically cap the amount of examples to 100,000 for computational efficiency.}

 \paragraph{The TabSTAR Training} To maximize the value of cross-dataset learning, instead of pretraining TabSTAR once, we create five dataset splits.
 Each variant is pretrained on the 350 pretraining datasets and 40 of the benchmark datasets, while the other 10 serve exclusively as its test set.
 Crucially, the whole collection was carefully curated to prevent any data leakage from duplicate or overly similar datasets.
-For finetuning, while dataset-specific hyperparameter tuning can boost performance, we believe that robust out-of-the-box defaults are essential for TFMs and their evaluation, following Tab-PFN-v2's approach.
-Therefore, we use a default hyperparameters configuration that was found robust over a disjoint set of tabular datasets, as detailed in Appendix~\appref{app:lora}.
+As a result, each dataset is evaluated by finetuning the single pretrained variant, which excludes it from its pretraining.
+For finetuning, while dataset-specific hyperparameter tuning can boost performance, we believe that robust out-of-the-box defaults are essential for TFMs and their evaluation.
+Therefore, we use a default hyperparameter configuration that was found robust over a disjoint set of tabular datasets, as detailed in Appendix~\appref{app:lora}.